Global distortion of competition: EU strategy against unfair funding programs

-1. New aid checks
+1. New subsidy controls

-Modernized anti-dumping methods and the international procurement instrument (IPI) make it possible to disadvantage foreign bidders in EU tenders if their home countries do not grant fair market access.
+Modernized anti-dumping methods and the International Procurement Instrument (IPI) make it possible to disadvantage foreign bidders in EU tenders if their home countries do not grant fair market access.

-• Tax research funding: The Research Authorization Act has been enabling tax breaks of up to € 4 million per year for private sector FUE activities since 2020.
+- Tax incentives for research: Since 2020, the Research Allowance Act has enabled tax breaks of up to €4 million per year for private sector R&D activities.

 European coordination against subsidy races